great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_without_a_yml_file.rst

 How to instantiate a Data Context without a yml file
 ====================================================

-This guide will help you instantiate a Data Context without a yml file, aka configure a Data Context in memory.
-If you are working in an environment without easy access to a local filesystem (e.g. AWS Spark EMR, Databricks, etc.) you may wish to configure your Data Context in memory, within your notebook or workflow tool (e.g. Airflow DAG node).
+This guide will help you instantiate a Data Context without a yml file, aka configure a Data Context in code.
+If you are working in an environment without easy access to a local filesystem (e.g. AWS Spark EMR, Databricks, etc.) you may wish to configure your Data Context in code, within your notebook or workflow tool (e.g. Airflow DAG node).

 Steps
 -----